sergei-mironov/vsim/README.md

     end architecture test_arch;

-should be translated into equivalent Haskell code.
-Note, that Haskell code has bits of standard library included.
+It should be translated into equivalent Haskell code.
+Note, that Haskell code has bits of standard VHDL library included.

     {-# LANGUAGE RecursiveDo #-}
     module Main where
     import VSim.Runtime

     elab :: Elab IO ()
     elab
       = mdo